 The GetAttribute<T>

-class is used to retrieve a specific attribute of type T
+method retrieves a custom attribute of type T

-from the described type.
-This method allows you to specify whether to include inherited attributes in the search.
+instance.
+This method allows you to specify whether to search for inherited attributes as well.

 The GetAttribute<T>

-class is used to retrieve a specific attribute of type T
+method retrieves a custom attribute of type T

-from the described type.
-This method allows you to specify whether to include inherited attributes in the search.
+instance.
+This method allows you to specify whether to search for inherited attributes as well.

 To use the GetAttribute<T>

-method, you need to specify the type of attribute you are looking for as the generic type parameter T
+method, specify the type of attribute you are looking for as the generic type parameter T

 .